 Jon and Rika have always had a great interest in the singing and study of traditional ballads.
 They have put together an archive of cassettes of the traditional ballads from the F.J.
 Child collection and for two years they ran a ballad study group.
 They presented a paper about the origins and meanings of the ballad Lamkin (Child 93) at the International Ballad Commission conference in 2002 at Austin, TX, and occasionally give guest lectures at local universities.

-Following their move to Princeton in June 2007, they founded the annual Princeton Traditional Music Festival, held each August.
+Following their move to Princeton in June 2007, they founded and organized the annual Princeton Traditional Music Festival, held each August.

-In 2009, Jon and Rika carried out research at Selkirk College, Castlegar, into local vernacular culture in the West Kootenays at Selkirk College in Castlegar, and their next book will be based on that research.
+In 2009, Jon and Rika carried out research at Selkirk College, Castlegar, into local vernacular culture in the West Kootenays.
+They collected over 3,500 items of poems and songs from over sixty newspapers published between 1891 and 1916.